-If you need to capture the contents of your Windows 11 PC’s screen (or a portion thereof) for later reference, it’s time to take a screenshot.
+If you need to capture the contents of your Windows 11 PC’s screen (or a portion thereof) for later reference, it’s time to take screenshot.
 You can use the built-in screenshot features or third-party tools.
 Here are several different ways to do it.

 Windows 10 introduced a screenshot tool called Snip & Sketch, but Windows 11 mostly relies on simple snipping tool.
-And there are other ways in which you can also take screenshots.
+And there are other ways in which you can also take screenshot.
 We’ll start with the simplest.

 What Is A Screenshot in Windows 11?